 All foreigners need a passport or identification card to enter Croatia.
 Your passport needs to be valid for at least 3 months after your scheduled departure date.

 Tourists from the United States can enter Croatia visa-free and stay for 90 days.
-Travelers from other countries should check requirements for their citizenship.
+However, beginning in 2026, US citizens will have their photo and fingerprints taken on arrival.

 Croatia Border Changes

-On January 1 2023, Croatia joined the border-free European Schengen Zone.
-If you are entering Croatia from another European Schengen country, there is now typically no checks.
+Since 2023 Croatia has been part of the border-free European Schengen Zone.
+If you are entering Croatia from the Schengen Area, there is now typically no checks.

-However, if you are coming directly from the US or a non-Schengen country, you will need to go through immigration and customs.
+However, if you are coming directly from the US or a non-Schengen country (or only transited in the Schengen), you will need to go through immigration and customs.

 Furthermore, traveling by land in the south of Croatia may include additional border crossings.
 Between Makarska and Dubrovnik, Bosnia Herzegovina extends to the sea for a 12-mile stretch, essentially cutting Croatia in two.

-This crossing can be avoided by taking a ferry to or from Dubrovnik.
-Alternatively, the Peljesac Bridge bypasses the Croatia/Bosnia border altogether.
+This crossing can be avoided by taking a ferry to or from Dubrovnik or driving the Peljesac Bridge that bypasses the border altogether.

 Croatia Currency

-The Republic of Croatia said goodbye to it’s official currency since 1994, the Kuna, in January of 2023.
-The official Croatian currency is now the Euro.
-Check the current USD to EURO exchange rate.
+The Republic of Croatia said goodbye to it’s official currency since 1994, the Kuna, in 2023 as well.
+The official currency is now the Euro.
+Check the current USD to EUR exchange rate.

 Safety in Croatia